Skip to content

 }

-val output = new Utf8ByteOutput()
+val output = Utf8ByteOutput()

 templateEngine.render(template, page, output)